MuhammadNoman76/LughaatNLP/README.md

 - **Normalization**: Standardizes text by removing diacritics, normalizing character variations, and handling common orthographic variations in Urdu.
 - **Stemming**: Reduces words to their root form, improving text analysis and comprehension in Urdu.
 - **Spell Checker**: Identifies and corrects misspelled words in Urdu text, enhancing text quality and readability.
+- **Part of Speech Extraction**: Tag words with their grammatical categories, enabling advanced syntactic analysis.
+- **Named Entity Recognition (NER)**: Identify and extract names of entities like persons, organizations, or locations.

 ## Functions